 I was afforded many luxuries as a child – one of them included a gas-powered go-kart.
 Yet, an electric helicopter or plane was never in my arsenal of things to do.
+Even though I would have loved the best rc helicopters.
 Long time resentment?
 You bet.
 That is until I got my hands on the Parrot AR Drone 2.0.

 This, as the name suggests, is the AR Drone’s second iteration.
 At a glance the first and second version appear to be the same.
 However, the AR Drone 2.0, released last year, includes a 720p HD camera, more flight sensors, and WiFi N connectivity.

 Included is a battery, a proprietary wall charger, and a hull made from something called Expanded Polypropylene.
 Weird materials aside, you can guarantee that the hull will snap, so I suggest you buy a few back up ones, though they don’t come cheap at about $45.
 In my case, I just used some packing tape to complete repairs, and while it didn’t seem to impact flight, it does add weight to the body.
 Of note, an additional battery, which provides about 12-15 minutes of flight time can be purchased for $40 – I recommend at least having two, as each battery will take about 1 hour to charge to full and could infuriate impatient pilots.

 To pilot the AR Drone you’ll need an iOS or Android device and download their associated app (I used the Android version) which offers a variety of options that includes augmented reality games (TBD on Android), a place to view your captured photos and videos, and a social network of sorts (called the AR.DRONE Academy) to share your recorded handy work.